Overview

 The first step is to ensure the publication passes automated testing, which is accomplished using the following tools:

-1. epubcheck — The first step in automated verification is to use the epubcheck validator to check for errors.
-Although this tool does not specifically perform accessibility checks, it ensures that publications are valid, which is necessary to pass WCAG success criterion 4.1.1.
+- epubcheck — The first step in automated verification is to use the epubcheck validator to check for errors.
+Although this tool does not specifically perform accessibility checks, it ensures that publications are valid to the EPUB standard.

 Although automated validation tools will alert you to problems that can be programmatically determined, there are many aspects of accessibility that a tool cannot verify (quality of descriptions, scripting accessibility, keyboard issues, etc.).
 The second step in verifying the accessibility of an EPUB publication is therefore to perform these additional manual checks — a claim of conformance cannot be made only from automated testing.